- Jojo John crashed a speedboat into a barge in July 2013, killing two boat passengers

-John was piloting a 19-foot Stingray powerboat around 10:40 p.m. on July 26 when it slammed into one of three construction barges strapped together near the Tappan Zee Bridge, 25 miles north of Manhattan, hurling Lindsey Stewart and Mark Lennon into the river, resulting in their deaths, according to the indictment.
+Jojo John, 36, was piloting a 19-foot Stingray powerboat around 10:40 p.m. on July 26, 2013, when it slammed into one of three construction barges strapped together near the Tappan Zee Bridge, 25 miles north of Manhattan, hurling Lindsey Stewart and Mark Lennon into the river, resulting in their deaths, according to court documents.

-John and three others, including groom-to-be Brian Bond, were injured.
+John and four others, including groom-to-be Brian Bond, were injured.
+John was arrested while recovering from his injuries at Nyack Hospital.

 Stewart and Bond were to be married two weeks later, according to family, with Lennon as best man.